kennetpostigo/horoscope/notes.md

 remote database.

 ## Checklist

-1. Implement `listeners`/`event` system
-2. Start building out a testsuite
+1. Integrate Listener/Event System with scheduler
-3. Examples:
+2. Examples:
     - Running in a server
     - Examples with all the triggers
     - Examples with all job types
     - Examples with custom userland jobs
-4. Library website similar to async that has notes/guides and link to generated api docs
+3. Library website similar to async that has notes/guides and link to generated api docs

+## Testing
+- [Job mod] Test for to Job Status to_string
+- [NetworkJob] Post Request test